opencog/opencog/opencog/nlp/relex2logic/README.md

    [RelEx OpenCog format](http://wiki.opencog.org/w/RelEx_OpenCog_format)
    for documentation of this format.
 5. The `r2l-parse` invoked the Unified Rule Engine (URE) to apply the varous R2L rules to the parse.
+It does this by explicitly calling the `cog-fc` function that the URE provides, together with the name of the rulebase, and one giant `SetLink` holding all the various bits and pieces of the parse.
+6. By using this interface

 # Relex2Logic: Review of the Rules & Status Report